blurPP/ssd1681_epaper_driver_micropython/README.md

 ## Contributing

 This driver was developed as a personal learning project.
-While comments and suggestions are welcome, please note that this is maintained by an amateur developer and no active development or support is planned.
+While comments and suggestions are welcome, please note no active development or support is planned.
 Feel free to fork and modify for your own needs!

 ## License